 Follow the general planting instructions on page 1.
 Prune any crossed limbs or branches which rub against each other.
 This lets light into the center of the plant and becomes more important with each successive season as plants get bigger and bushier.
 Work the soil well so that the plants' roots aren't restricted.
 Avoid crowding-berry bushes need lots of room because they're heavy feeders, and the brambles put out numerous suckers.
 Place small fruits away from fruit and shade trees which might need spraying when the berries are ripening.
-Many small fruits may take some time to break dormancy.
-Be sure to allow plenty of time for plants to bud out after transplanting, especially during a very cool, wet spring.

-Blackberries and Boysenberries-All brambles require deep, well-drained loam soil high in organic matter.
+Blackberries-All brambles require deep, well-drained loam soil high in organic matter.
 They can't tolerate sandy soil or soil that's so heavy it leaves moisture standing around the roots.
-Apply a balanced fertilizer at a rate of 10 pounds per 1,000 square feet in the spring and again right after the plants have finished flowering.
+Apply a balanced fertilizer at a rate of 10 pounds per 1,000 square feet.
+Cut plants back to 6 inches and place them in the hole at the same depth they grew in the nursery row.
+Space blackberries 5-6 feet apart in rows 8-10 feet apart and provide a trellis for trailing types (see illustration below.)
+Canes can be woven or tied to keep them in place.
+Do not allow canes to set fruit the first year.
+Water heavily and mulch to reduce weeds.
+Thick layers of shredded bark, leaves, wood chips and hay make excellent mulches for any type of berry.